 The dentist can also adjust the timings for your clean if you need to spend more time focusing on certain areas.

-The idea is to be an educational tool and this option will set you back £5 per month.
+The idea is to be an educational tool.

 Whilst I am not a massive fan of the upfront fee, I think for many this cost is firstly small enough that it will not be considered expensive.
 You get other benefits in return and that fee is enough that you feel compelled and committed to try a bit harder at brushing.